HypothesisWorks/hypothesis/guides/documentation.rst

 Using Sphinx
 ------------

-We use `the Sphinx documentation system <http://sphinx-doc.org>`_ to run doctests and convert the .rst files into html with formatting and cross-references.
+We use `the Sphinx documentation system <http://sphinx-doc.org>`_ to convert the .rst files into html with formatting and cross-references.
 Without repeating the docs for Sphinx, here are some tips:

 - When documenting a Python object (function, class, module, etc.), you can